ome/omero-documentation/omero/sysadmins/unix/walkthrough/README.md

     ./install-centos6.sh

-Usernames and passwords can be customised in `settings.env`.
+Usernames and passwords can be customized in `settings.env`.